 You may want to make a few pounds selling it?

 Or perhaps it would be better to save it and then pass it on to the next generation of your family or friends?
+If that’s the case, as I keep mentioning, do make sure you have suitable home insurance.

-So, is your collection Junk or worth a fortune?
+So, is Your Collection Junk or Worth a Fortune?

 These days, collecting, whether it toys, books or gadgets, seems to be growing in popularity.
 Nostalgia is creeping in to with a lot of focus on retro products.